zlatnaspirala/visual-ts-game-engine/readme.md

  - Written in typescript current version 4.2.4.
  - Package tool used webpack 4.46.0.
- - Text editor used and recommended: Last version of `Visual Studio Code`.
+ - Text editor used and recommended: Last version of `Visual Studio Code` [1.66.0].
    Luanch debugger configuration comes with this project (for server part).
+   Or run server on `Javascript Debug Terminal`.
  - Physics engine based on `Matter.js - Matter.ts` (npm project).
  - Multiplatform video chat (for all browsers) implemented.
 SocketIO used for session staff.
    MultiRTC3 alias `broadcaster` used for video chat also for data transfer.
  - Mobile controls / Tested on android
+   Based on touch area bounds LEFT , UP, RIGHT (for platformer based gameplay, for now).

 ## Landscape logo